Profile picture Benny Pinkas

 Privacy Preserving Auctions and Mechanism Design

-Proceedings of the 1st ACM conf. on Electronic Commerce, November 1999.
+Proceedings of the 1st ACM Conference on Electronic Commerce, November 1999.

 Oblivious Transfer with Adaptive Queries